Uniform accuracy of implicit-explicit Runge-Kutta methods for linear hyperbolic relaxation systems: Second-order uniform accuracy

 Notice that the same error estimate works for any intermediate stages $U_{ke\star}^{(j)}$.
 Also, the above estimate only utilizes the consistency of initial data up to order 4.
-Since we assumed the consistency of initial data up to order 6, the same error estimate works for the $x-$derivatives of these quantities up to order 2.
+Since we assumed the consistency of initial data up to order 6, the same error estimate works for the $x$-derivatives of these quantities up to order 2.

-Inequality \eqref{err:uim1-1rd} implies first order uniform accuracy.
-To be more precise, if $\varepsilon = O(1)$, $\ie$ $\mu=O(\Delta t)$, then it gives second order accuracy, but it degenerates to first order accuracy for large $\mu$, $\ie$ small $\varepsilon$.
-This motivates us to utilize the terms in the equation \eqref{4equ:err-u-s_jestar}, a coercive term proportional to $\mu$, to obtain the second order uniform accuracy.
+The inequality \eqref{err:uim1-1rd} implies the first-order uniform accuracy.
+To be more precise, if $\varepsilon = O(1)$, $\ie$ $\mu=O(\Delta t)$, then it gives the second-order accuracy, but it degenerates to the first-order accuracy if $\varepsilon\ll \Delta t$, $\ie$, $\mu\gg 1$.
+This motivates us to utilize the terms in the equation \eqref{4equ:err-u-s_jestar}, a coercive term proportional to $\mu$, to obtain the second-order uniform accuracy.